ExperiencersInternational/tvsetup/readme.md

 # TV Setup

 UK IPTV programming guide.
-All channels currently should work, but depending on your viewer, the last channel may not work, and BBC One West Midlands may not work due to geo-restrictions.
+All channels currently should work, but depending on your viewer, the last channel may not work, and some others may not work due to geo-restrictions.
 Radio channels may also cause your app to not function correctly, in that case, I'd recommend forking and removing all radio channels.

 This guide is based off the Freeview guide, but may include radio stations and extra channels not found on Freeview as well.
 EPG currently won't work on this by the way, I have no idea how to fix this at the moment.